Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Numerical results

 where $\vartheta\in[0,\pi/2]$, and express the dimensionless charges using $\eta$ and $\vartheta$,

 If $\eta$ is fixed but $\vartheta$ varied, we can keep the horizon radius unchanged but adjust the relative contributions of the scalar and electric charges.

 Figs.~\ref{fig:QNF_PS}-\ref{fig:QNF_Grav} illustrate how the fundamental QNFs depend on the charge composition for the phantom scalar field, electromagnetic field, and gravitational field perturbations of Type I black holes, respectively.
-The real frequency and damping rate of the perturbed phantom scalar and gravitational fields, see Figs.~\ref{fig:QNF_PS} and \ref{fig:QNF_Grav}, decrease monotonically as the mixing angle $\vartheta$ increases, in particular, the amplitudes become smaller for larger values of the generalized specific charge $\eta$.
+The real frequency and damping rate of the perturbed phantom scalar and gravitational fields, see Figs.~\ref{fig:QNF_PS} and \ref{fig:QNF_Grav}, decrease monotonically as the mixing angle $\vartheta$ increases, in particular, the decreasing amplitudes increase for larger values of the generalized specific charge $\eta$.
 For the perturbed electromagnetic field, see Fig.~\ref{fig:QNF_EM}, the real frequency and damping rate show a different tendency: $\omega_{\mathrm{R}}$ increases monotonically as the mixing angle $\vartheta$ increases at a low $\eta$ but decreases monotonically at a high $\eta$; the damping rate rises when the mixing angle is small at a low $\eta$, but it decreases monotonically when the mixing angle increases at a high $\eta$.
 The values of QNFs are given in Tables \ref{tab:QNF_PS}-\ref{tab:QNF_Grav}.
+As the parameters approach the transition values from the black-hole side, our numerical survey shows that the quasinormal frequencies vary smoothly and continuously near the transition, suggesting that the spacetime geometry changes rather gently.